gaurav-arena/gaurav-arena.github.io/_posts/2019-12-10-Text_Classification_NLTK.md

 **FEATURE ENGINEERING**
 **TRANSFORMATION OF THE TEXT USING BAG OF WORDS**

+Feature transformation is an approach for converting all the textual data into numeric form as the Machine Learning Algorithms work only with numeric data.
+Since we only have textual data available, the numeric features are extracted by using two different techniques which are Bag-of-Words (BOW) and Term Frequency-Inverse Document Frequency (TF-IDF).
+These are discussed below.

 ```python
 count = CountVectorizer(min_df=3, analyzer='word', ngram_range=(1,2), max_features=5000) #CONSIDERING BOTH BIGRAMS AND UNIGRAMS, IGNORING WORDS THAT HAVE A DOCUMENT FREQUENCY OF LESS THAN 3 AND CONSIDERING THE TOP 5000 FEATURES BASED ON FREQUENCY ACROSS THE CORPUS.